-Reverse mortgages (also referred to as "home equity conversion loans") enable older homeowners to tap into home equity without selling their homes.
-Deciding how you prefer to to receive your money: by a monthly amount, a line of credit, or a lump sum, you may take out a loan amount determined by your home equity.
-Paying back your loan isn't necessary until the homeowner sells the home, moves (such as to a retirement community) or dies.
-When you sell your property or you no longer use it as your main residence, you (or your estate) have to pay back the lending institution for the cash you got from your reverse mortgage plus interest among other fees.
+In a reverse mortgage loan (sometimes called a home equity conversion loan), borrowers of a certain age may use home equity for living expenses without selling their homes.
+Deciding how you prefer to to receive your money: by a monthly amount, a line of credit, or a one-time payment, you may get a loan amount determined by your home equity.
+Repayment isn't necessary until the time the homeowner sells the home, moves (such as to a care facility) or passes away.
+After you sell your property or you no longer use it as your main residence, you (or your estate) must repay the lender for the funds you received from your reverse mortgage as well as interest and other finance charges.

 Do you have a question regarding a mortgage program?